tanimdutta/software/README.md

 # Audio Deep Fake Project
-**The project has not still completed, please visit after one month again.**
+**The project has not still completed, please visit after one month again.
+Partial results are in output folders.**

 **Multi-Speaker audio translation**: This Python project provides functionality for real-time multi speakers audio translation using two different methods.
 It utilizes speech recognition, translation, and text-to-speech libraries to enable translation between different languages.
 This code works on python 3.10, We have not tested it on other versions.
 Some older versions will have issues.